At Gallipoli battlefields, travelers remember fallen Anzacs

 “It feels quite surreal to be here,” she said.
 “We are feeling quite emotional.”

+Australia did not restrict the numbers attending its commemorations for the first time during the pandemic.
+The service in Auckland, New Zealand, was initially planned to be closed to the public, but a veterans’ association intervened and a smaller-than-usual crowd was allowed to attend.
+A Ukrainian flag was flown above the Auckland War Memorial Museum ceremony.

+Monday was the first such commemoration of casualties of all wars since both Australia and New Zealand withdrew troops from Afghanistan last year.

-The tragic fate of troops from Australia and New Zealand is believed to have inspired the two nations to carve up national identities distinct from the British.
+The tragic fate of troops from Australia and New Zealand in the Gallipoli campaign is believed to have inspired the two nations to carve national identities distinct from the British.
 Anzac Day is marked as a coming of age for the two nations.

 Gallipoli is also considered to be an important turning point in the history of modern Turkey.
 It was at Gallipoli that Mustafa Kemal Ataturk rose to prominence as a commander of the Turkish forces and went on to lead Turkey’s War of Independence and found the Turkish Republic.